QED-DeveloperPortal/qed-developer-portal-public/_posts/2024/2024-06-17-Case study  The Developer Portal release life cycle.md

 **Using GitHub for storage and publication**

 The backbone of our development process is GitHub.
-We utilise GitHub for storing and publishing all aspects of the Developer Portal.
+We use GitHub for storing and publishing all aspects of the Developer Portal.
 This allows us to maintain a robust version control system, enabling seamless collaboration among our development team.
 Each update, whether it's a minor tweak or a major new feature, is meticulously tracked and managed through GitHub.

 **Feature branches for rapid deployment**